YumaWorks/yangpp/docs/source/yangpp/yangpp-intro.rst

    -  Traditional schema tree path that is used in the 'augment' and 'deviation' statements.
-   -  The root node is the root of a datastore or a mount point.
+   -  The root node is the root of a datastore or a mount point within a datastore.

 -  Data Node Path:

    -  Traditional data tree path that is used in the 'path' statement.
-   -  The root node is the root of a datastore or a mount point.
+   -  The root node is the root of a datastore or a mount point within a datastore.

 -  Class Path: